nazime1/Principles-of-Software/docs/testing.md

 ## Coverage

-A traditional coverage target is **Statement Coverage**, which<span style="color:blue;"> covers all statements (nodes) in the CFG</span>.
+A traditional coverage target is **Statement Coverage**, which<span style="color:#0091ff;"> covers all statements (nodes) in the CFG</span>.
 This way, we can ensure that even code that never gets executed will be tested.

-**Branch Coverage** <span style="color:blue;">tests all the edges in a CFG, where true/false statements and if/else blocks create branches</span>.
+**Branch Coverage** <span style="color:#0091ff;">tests all the edges in a CFG, where true/false statements and if/else blocks create branches</span>.
 In a loop, two branch edges correspond to its boolean conditions.
 In modern languages, branch coverage implies statement coverage.

 The motivation for branch coverage is to test decision-making in the code.
 However, statement coverage does not imply branch coverage because it can hit all nodes without a top edge covering.

 ## Definition-Use (DU) Pairs

-A **Def-Use Pair** consists of <span style="color:blue;">a definition and a variable where at least one path exists from the definition to the use</span>.
+A **Def-Use Pair** consists of <span style="color:#0091ff;">a definition and a variable where at least one path exists from the definition to the use</span>.
 For example, `x = 1` could be a definition, and `y = x + 3` could be the use.
 A DU Path could be from the definition of a variable to the use of the same variable, with no other definition of the variable on the path.
 Loops can create infinite DU paths.

 ![](images/du.png)